Education in China: Education policy

+According to the Education Law of the People's Republic of China, education in China is led by the Chinese Communist Party (CCP) and adheres to CCP ideology.

 China's Five-Year Plans are an important means of coordinating education policy.

 Deng Xiaoping's far-ranging educational reform policy, which involved all levels of the education system, aimed to narrow the gap between China and other developing countries.
 Thus, modernizing education was critical to modernizing China, which included; devolution of educational management from the central to the local level as the means chosen to improve the education system.
 Centralized authority was not abandoned, however, as evidenced by the creation of the State Education Commission.

 Academically, the goals of reform were to enhance and universalize elementary and junior middle school education; to increase the number of schools and qualified teachers, and to develop vocational and technical education.
 A uniform standard for curricula, textbooks, examinations, and teacher qualifications (especially at the middle-school level) was established, and considerable autonomy and variations in and among the autonomous regions, provinces, and special municipalities were allowed.
 Further, the system of enrollment and job assignment in higher education was changed, with government control over colleges and universities was reduced.

 Intergenerational transmission of socialist ideas is an explicit commitment of China's educational system.
 In 1991, the Chinese Communist Party launched the nationwide Patriotic Education Campaign.
 The major focus of the campaign was within education, and text books were revised to reduce narratives of class struggle and to emphasize the party's role in ending the century of humiliation.As part of the campaign, Patriotic Education Bases were established, and schools ranging from primary to the college levels were required to take students to sites of significance to the Chinese Communist Revolution.

-At a national education conference held in Beijing on 10 September 2018, Chinese Communist Party (CCP) general secretary Xi Jinping emphasized the importance of teaching Chinese socialism to the country's youth, in order to foster support for the CCP and its policies.
+At a national education conference held in Beijing on 10 September 2018, CCP general secretary Xi Jinping emphasized the importance of teaching Chinese socialism to the country's youth, in order to foster support for the CCP and its policies.

 Xi has implemented a number of education reforms.
 Schools are required to adjust their opening hours to be consistent with work hours in their area so that parents can pick-up their children directly after work (in order to reduce reliance on private classes for adult supervision after school hours).
 Schools must also promote health by requiring outdoor physical education classes daily and providing eye examinations twice per term.
 Educational reforms have also limited the amount of homework students can be assigned.
 In Uyghur communities, Islamic education for children has been prohibited and teaching the Quran to children has resulted in criminal prosecution.